Wermom Health2026-05-26

 Pediatric sleep specialists may consider letting parents know the realistic timeline upfront rather than 2-week expectation.
 Parent anxiety amplifies sleep difficulty; accurate expectation-setting reduces both.

-When the Wermom medical advisor team reviews these patterns, the question they ask first is whether the trend is improving, plateauing, or worsening.
+When we evidence-check these patterns against AAP & NHS guidance, the question they ask first is whether the trend is improving, plateauing, or worsening.
 Improving = wait.
 Plateauing or worsening past the expected window = call.
 This trajectory framing reduces both unnecessary visits and dangerous delays.

 Wermom's editorial position on this is simple: cite the evidence, acknowledge the variation, and trust parents to make informed decisions.
 Where the research is uncertain, we say so.
 Where Wermom's user data adds context, we share it.
 This is the framework you'll find applied across our entire content library — see the Wermom App tracking platform for the broader approach.